Copyright | (c) George Ungureanu 2015-2017 |

 .

-This is a type family alias \(^1\) for a context-bound function
+This is a type family alias \(^1\) for a context-bound function passed as an

-type operator, specific to each MoC.
+specific to each MoC.

-\(^1\) While hiding the explicit definition of arguments, this implementation choice certainly has its advantages in avoiding unnecessary or redundant type constructors (see version 0.1.1 and prior).
-Aliases are replaced at compile time, thus not affecting run-time performance.
+\(^1\) While hiding the explicit definition of arguments, this /implementation choice certainly has its advantages in avoiding unnecessary or redundant type constructors (see version 0.1.1 and prior).
+Aliases are replaced at compile time, thus not affecting run-time performance./

 (-.-) :: Fun e a b -> Stream (e a) -> Stream (e b) infixl 5 Source #